-The sustainable bottles decompose after less than a month in a landfill.
+The sustainable bottles are said to decompose after less than a month in a landfill.

 It’s a problem that has reached unsustainable levels.